jst327/azure-greenfield/README.md

 ## Execution

 Download files to your machine.
-Before running, open <b>main.bicepparam</b> and edit parameters under <b>$paramMAIN</b> as needed.
+Before running, open <b>main.bicepparam</b> and edit parameters as needed.
 No other changes will be required for the deployment.

-$paramMAIN parameters explained:
+main.bicepparam parameters explained:

 | Parameter           | Description                                                                   |
 |---------------------|-------------------------------------------------------------------------------|